 Message from Carl Hammer, spring 2020:

 "I wish to convey our best wishes in a collective desire towards seeing an end to the health scourge which our country/world is now experiencing.
 To that end, Carl Hammer Gallery will be closed through the end of April 2020 except by appointment.
 At that point in time, we will make an assessment to determine if that period of time is adequate in determining re-opening the gallery to the public.
-Our recently opened CJ Pyle, Crawling From the Wreckage exhibition dates have been extended through to the end of May 2020.
+Our recently opened CJ Pyle, Crawling From the Wreckage exhibition dates have been extended to August 15, 2020.
 Our apologies to all, friends, clients, artists, and the art collecting public at large, for any inconvenience this may cause."

 Essay | CJ Pyle